-Wilson Tech is available to students entering 11th and 12th grade.
+Wilson Tech is available to students entering 11th and 12th grade actively attending high school within one of the Western Suffolk BOCES component districts.
 When the decision is made that a student will enroll at Tech, an application form must be fully completed and submitted electronically or via hard copy.
 All enrollment applications must be forwarded to the Admissions Office for processing.
 No student can be enrolled in a program unless this application process has been completed.
 In addition, it is required that you include a copy of the student's most recent transcript, IEP/504 plan/ Psychological/ Behavior Intervention Plan (BIP), if applicable.